 Full disclaimer right away – I haven’t stayed in every single hotel in Macau, but I’ve been in enough of them to help you choose the right one.
-The most difficult decision is deciding where to stay on the history laden Peninsula; Taipa and Coloane are much more straightforward in comparison.
+The most difficult decision is deciding between places on the history laden Peninsula; Taipa and Coloane are much more straightforward in comparison.

 Macau Hotels Guide: Macau Peninsula

-I’ve been staying in Macau hotels for the better part of 10 years now.
+I’ve been visiting Macau hotels for the better part of 10 years now.
 With the current state of Macau rents, and the fact that AirBnb hasn’t caught on yet, I imagine I’ll be staying in them for the next decade as well.
-Whenever I consider places to stay on the old peninsula, I follow these general guidelines to make my decision.
+Whenever I’m considering hotels on the old peninsula, these general principles always guide my decision.

 It’s Going to Cost Money